ronn/yilu-test/README.md

 **b.
 Where would you store your data?
 Explain your choices.**

-Each MS will have its own persistence unity which will be a relational database to structure the related information organized in tables containing the entities of the functional unity of the business
+Each MS will have its own persistence unity which will be a relational database to structure the related information organized in tables containing the entities of the functional unity of the business.

 If it's necessary propagate projections to a different system such as Elastic search to performance reading operations